 The City of Oshawa recognizes the fact that small businesses are significant drivers of the local economy.
-In 2011, Oshawa was named one of Canada's Top 100 Entrepreneurial Cities and further ranked 3rd in the Big City Entrepreneurial Policy sub-category by the Canadian Federation of Independent Business.
+In 2013, the Canadian Federation of Independent Business ranked Oshawa the 11th best place to run a business in Canada, the second city in Ontario to make the list (cities with a population over 150,000 category).
 This reflection of strong government support for entrepreneurs has been a long-standing practice in Oshawa as the Economic Development Services Team continues to work with community and regional partners to foster and grow small businesses in our community.

 There are a number of national and provincial funding and resource programs available to assist the start-up and growth of small businesses in Oshawa and Durham Region.
 A number of these programs include: